Jeunese/jeunese.github.io/docs/ux-writing.md

 -  Use clear and simple language.
 -  Provide sufficient and not excessive information.
 -  Convey technical information in simple terms; avoid jargon and technical detail.
--  If technical detail might be wanted or needed, use progressive disclosure.
+-  If technical detail is wanted or needed, use progressive disclosure.
 -  Suggest next steps.
 -  Be kind to users who encounter situations in the product UI that could be frustrating for them, such as 404 pages.